3-Dimensional TQFTs From Non-Semisimple Modular Categories: Unimodular, twist non-degenerate, and modular categories

 \subsection{Projective objects and unimodularity}

+From now on, $\cat$ is a finite ribbon category.
 We write $\Irr \subset \cat$ for a choice of a set of representatives of isomorphism classes of simple objects of $\cat$, and we assume $\one \in \Irr$.
 Since $\cat$ is finite, $\Irr$ is a finite set.
 Projective covers exist in $\cat$, and we denote by $P_V$ the projective cover of $V \in \Irr$.
 Any object of the form

 where all $n_V$ are strictly positive, is a projective generator of $\cat$.